 2. What Modern Science Says About Veg food vs Non veg Food?

-According to modern science like chicken, mutton, and other meals, sources are an extremely important part of our diet as they are protein rich Indian veg food.
+According to modern science like chicken, mutton, and other meal, sources are an extremely important part of our diet as they are protein-rich Indian veg food.
 Of course, the majority of the people who eat non veg food instead of having veg food for their health, eat it because it has protein in it.
 That’s due to the fact that we consider animal protein as a complete source of protein that contains all the 9 essential amino acids.

 Some studies are against this as well, Some latest reports have even suggested that meat in any form reduces longevity and increases the risk of cancer and heart diseases.